 - We don’t accept novels less than 50,000 words.
 Preferably, manuscripts will be at least 60,000 and no longer than 120,000.
 (Exceptions can be made but only in extraordinary cases.)

 - We only accept manuscripts in Microsoft Word and will only read them if they are formatted properly.

 - Fill out the Submissions Form here.

-- After you fill out the form, upload your your 2-page summary and your full manuscript and hit submit.
+- After you fill out the form, upload your your one-page, single-spaced synopsis, and your full manuscript, and then click the Submit button.

 - Remember, we’re tiny and there are only so many hours in the day, so please be patient and keep submitting to other presses and agents.